TogglesPlatform/Toggles/Sources/Toggles.docc/Articles/Toggles.md

 # Toggles

-Toggles is a clean and elegant solution to feature flagging for Apple platforms.
+Toggles is an elegant and powerful solution to feature flagging for Apple platforms.

 ## Overview